opf/openproject/docs/getting-started/my-account/README.md

-## In-app notifications
+## Notifications settings

+**My account > Notification settings**

+In-app notifications can be configured and customized various ways.
+For a detailed guide, [click here](../../user-guide/notifications/notification_settings).

-Please see our detailed [in-app notifications guide](../../user-guide/notifications)
+Please also see our detailed [in-app notifications](../../user-guide/notifications) guide to gain a general understanding.

 ## Email reminders